CivicActions/ssp-toolkit/docs/ssp.md

 * Unique numerical ID of the content being modified (for content creation, modification and deletion events)

-When auditing a Drupal incident, CivicActions' developers aggregate log sources from multiple servers into spreadsheets so that all log entries for a single managed security incident can be analyzed in a single document.
-Log sources are manually sorted, filtered and reviewed.
+When auditing a Drupal incident, CivicActions' developers aggregate log sources from multiple servers into the Graylog dashboard so that all log entries for a single managed security incident can be analyzed in a single document.
+Log sources are sorted, filtered and reviewed.
 Application logs are maintained primarily for after-the-fact investigation of critical system or security events.